SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 "But I'm fine!
 I can take it!
 I love seeing ponies laugh, and if this is what it takes, then I'll do it!"

 *"But you're NOT fine!
-You put on a front for your friends, but deep down you're miserable, deep down you're* me.*"*
+You put on a front for your friends, but deep down you're miserable.
+Deep down you're* me.*"*

-"I said I'm fine, I can handle it."
+"I said I'm fine, I can handle it!"

 *"Can you?
 Really?
 What are you going to do when you can't anymore?
 When you crash and burn, when your friends see the real you."*